License GuideSOC 21-1013

 Read more

-Marriage and family therapists need continuing education credits to renew their licenses.
-Your state's licensing board sets the exact hours required and which topics you must cover, such as ethics or state regulations.
-Check your board's renewal requirements to confirm your specific obligations.
+Marriage and family therapists must complete continuing education to renew their licenses.
+Your state's board sets the specific hour requirement and topics.
+Common requirements include ethics training and updates on state regulations.
+Check your state board's website for exact CE hours needed and approved courses for your renewal cycle.

 Is This For You